CSC207-2022F-UofT/course-project-kronos/README.md

 ## Test Coverage

-The test coverage is 80%.
-We have tested the entities, use cases, controllers and database.
+- The test coverage is 80%.

-The test coverage is 80%.
-We have tested the entities, use cases, controllers and database.
+- We have tested the entities, use cases, controllers and database.
+- We did not test UIs because we though the way to ensure its correctness is to check if it runs correctly and fulfils its function.
+- We partially tested controllers and presenters.